 If you are unable to submit a Type 3 Refrigeration Systems Audit report, you may submit a Type 2 Energy Audit as defined in AS/NZS 3598.2:2014 for assessment to obtain provisional accreditation until you have carried out a Type 3 Refrigeration Systems Audit.
 All forms and related evidence should be submitted to CEP for processing.

-This accreditation is based on the Refrigeration Systems Audit Standard pdf
+- This accreditation is based on the Refrigeration Systems Audit Standard.

 Application forms and documentation

-Energy Master General Guidance for Applicants (PDF) – This general guidance document includes all the details you need to know in the process of becoming an Accredited Energy Master professional.
+- Energy Master General Guidance for Applicants (PDF) – This general guidance document includes all you need to know in the process of becoming an Accredited Energy Master professional.
 It shows the general procedures, suggests useful tips and outlines fees and timeframes.